awwx/ar/readme.md

 ------

 ar is now loading and running code from strings.arc.
-Much of Arc remains unimplemented (see the todo below for the complete list).
+Much of Arc remains unimplemented (see the todo below for the known list).

 Bug reports are *greatly* appreciated!